 Rights to title deeds or charge certificate

-Usually the taking of possession is only normal as a preliminary to the remedy of sale and is not otherwise generally exercised.
-However, at some points in recent years, it became more common for lenders to seek possession of a property in order to let it.
-This may cause problems for a mortgagor because the interest under the mortgage will continue to mount.
-In Palk v Mortgage Service Funding plc Ch 330, the Court of Appeal said that where sale was preferable in the mortgagor’s interests a sale would be ordered instead.
+The taking of possession is only usually done as a preliminary to the remedy of sale and is not otherwise generally exercised.
+However, lenders will sometimes seek possession of a property to let it.
+This can cause problems for a mortgagor because the interest under the mortgage will continue to mount.
+In Palk v Mortgage Service Funding plc Ch 330, the Court of Appeal said that where sale was preferable in the mortgagor’s interests, a sale would be ordered instead.

 Insuring at the mortgagor’s expense

-Normally, the mortgagee will wish to ensure that the property is properly insured, since should it be damaged the value of the mortgagee’s security will be diminished.
+Normally, the mortgagee will wish to ensure the property is properly insured, since any damage can diminish the value of the mortgagee’s security.
 Accordingly, most mortgages include express terms concerning the maintenance of insurance.
-If there is no express agreement, LPA 1925, s.
-101(1)(ii), implies into every mortgage made by deed a term allowing the mortgagee to insure the property against loss or damage by fire.
+If there is no express agreement, LPA 1925, s 101(1)(ii), implies into every mortgage made by deed a term allowing the mortgagee to insure the property against loss or damage by fire.
 The premiums paid become a charge on the property in addition to the mortgage advance.
-The amount of the insurance and the mode of application of any sums arising from the policy are further regulated by LPA 1925, s.
-108.
+The amount of the insurance and the mode of application of any sums arising from the policy are regulated by LPA 1925, s108.